j3soon/speech-to-windows-input/README.md

 ```
 speech-to-windows-input (made by j3soon)
 1. Press Alt+H to convert speech to text input.
-The recognition stops on microphone silence or after 15 seconds.
+The recognition stops on (1) microphone silence (2) after 15 seconds (3) Alt+H is pressed again.
-2. The on-going speech recognition cannot be cancelled. (please wait until 15 seconds is reached)
+2. Press ESC to cancel the on-going speech recognition (no input will be generated).
 3. Press Ctrl+C to exit.
 Notes:
 - Requires internet.